 Model 2: Subscription design agency

 Best for: ongoing design needs across multiple sprints.
 Monthly cost, no long-term commitment, one active request at a time (or more on higher tiers).
 The best SaaS-focused subscription agencies learn your product over time, maintain your design system, and can prioritise whatever's most urgent this sprint.
-This is the model MoodBook Devs uses.
+This is the model MoodBook Studio uses.

 Model 3: Embedded design partner (design + dev)